MERA-IOT-COURSE/Group3_IoT_Services/README.md

 ### The repository

-The repository includes _six_ modules:
+The repository includes _seven_ modules:
 * **Device** - the implementation to run on a RaspberryPi device;
 * **Server** - the implementation to run on an available host;
 * **Models** - the implementation of DAL models for devices, sensors and actions;
 * **Protocol** - the instrument for a device and a server communication, requires a MQTT Broker instance;
 * **Utils** - the module of utils;
-* **Broker** - the docker-compose configuration with default settings for MQTT Broker instances running.
+* **Broker** - the docker-compose configuration with default settings for a MQTT Broker instance running;
+* **Database** - the docker configuration for MongoDB and Mongo Express instances running.

 ### The environment/requirements:

 * node.js - v10.14.1
 * npm - 6.4.1
 * Docker Engine - 18.09.0
-* Docker Compose - 1.23.1
+* Docker Compose - 1.23.2

 ## Useful commands: